hakanayaz/PIRQ_Draft/Module 3/Rust/Option1_RustPlugins/quantum_proc_macro/README.md

     Open up the folder `/code` by clicking OK.
     ![alt text](Images/VSCode_Web_Interface2.png)

-    You should now be able to see the files in `warmup_rust_build_script`
+    You should now be able to see the files in `quantum_proc_macro`

-4. Open a terminal in the web based visual studio code interface. **Our rust version is not up to date so do the following only once:**
-    1. `sudo apk del rust cargo`
-    2. `sudo apk add rustup`
-    3. `rustup-init`
-    4. `cargo build`
-5. On the same terminal compile then run program with `cargo run --example simple`
+4. On the same terminal compile then run program with `cargo run --example simple`

 5. **Expected Output In Progress . . .**